cloudmesh/classes/docs/source/lesson/communication/piazza.rst

     Enroll in piazza

 Piazza.2:
-    Post a short bio in the bio folder (optionally include a professional portrait of yourself)
+    Post a short formal bio in the bio folder (optionally include a professional portrait of yourself).

 .. |image0| image:: images/image3.png
 .. |image1| image:: images/image1.png